Orvid/php-zmq/README.md

 038 - Tries to destruct an uninitalized object.
 Once [HHVM#6215](https://github.com/facebook/hhvm/issues/6215) is fixed, this should no longer be an issue. g43 - Fails due to difference in messages between HHVM and PHP.

-There are 2 tests that are known to be failing currently:
-022 - Highwater mark isn't working right g50 - Some issues with polling.
-Might be related to 022.

-The other 43 test pass.
+The other 45 test pass.

-This makes 43/50 valid tests passing under MSVC.
+This makes 45/50 valid tests passing under MSVC.